mattering-press/Hear-Here-Spatial-Practices/essays/catherine_hahn.md

 **CATHERINE HAHN**: I mean, it's interesting because St. George's Cathedral —I went more than once—I went there when I was working with young people who were street homeless.

 And we went to the cathedral, which also has a similar history in terms of its overwhelming infrastructure.
-I think it was Bosehaka—I can’t quite remember who it was—but one of the people who was there.
+I think it was Boesak (Allan Boesak) —I can’t quite remember who it was—but one of the people who was there.
 It was a Christmas Eve service, and the children on the street really wanted to go to the late mass, so we went with them.

 And it was a packed white audience, and he said to them, “Did you come in to see Tutu today?
 Because if you did—and you're not normally here—you're going to be disappointed—he’s in Gug’s.”

 But there was something about the fact that people had wanted to go to see him.
-Individuals were drawn to him, and it speaks to something about the political and religious conviction of people who took real risks in those days—people who were religious and acted out of a deep sense of belief.
-There’s also something about that personal approach that was very present in South Africa before the end of apartheid, where for those who were engaged, it was risky—it was actually really hard.
+It was almost like this kind of individuals.
+And something about political/religious kind of, the kind of people who took real risks in those days who were religious and did it because they had some kind of conviction.
+There is something also about that personal approach that was present in South Africa before the end of apartheid, where there was a real sense of the, for people who were engaged, it was risky, like it was actually really hard.

+And I think there is something about spaces like this.
 I think it's fantastic that someone from South Africa is here; I also think it's really fantastic that there are LGBTQ+ conversations happening at this time, because it’s just shocking what's happening in terms of legislation.
 But I also think that people had to be prepared to take risks, and big spaces have voices.
 And so, more than just the individual—more than just Tutu or an emblem—it’s about something bigger.
 St. George’s Cathedral now has a window with Tutu in it, and I was thinking, that’s great, I think it’s wonderful.
 But there’s also something about all the people—that sense that was very present when you were involved in struggle politics—that it was about everyone.
-It’s about how you keep going back to that collective effort, which was something so palpable in South Africa toward the end, before the change.
+It’s about how you keep going back to that, which was something so palpable in South Africa toward the end, before the change.
 Things were happening because people were making them happen.

 And I think that’s a bit like your work, and the work happening next door—it carries that kind of resonance.
 People take it on board, and they get inspired by it.
 At the time, it might seem quite small or like a one-off—people might ask, why are we even doing this?
 But it does change the space.
 Even something as simple as getting the light turned off on the Graham Sutherland work that took real effort, which is surprising, because it’s not an idol, it’s a tapestry.
 There's a danger of turning places into precious objects.
 But the fact that your work went on and became something somewhere else, I think, was really important.
 Fundamentally, it changes things.